CooperBigFoot/CAMELS-CH/docs/model_implementation_guidelines.md

     pass
 ```

-Here's the new section focusing on what the model should expect from the data modules:

 ## 3a.
 Data Interface Expectations

 Models in our framework interact with standardized data provided by the `HydroDataModule` and `HydroDataset` classes.
 Understanding this interface is essential for implementing compatible models.